Acting for Film, Television and Theatre

 Students must earn a minimum grade of "C" in those courses required in the major area in order to make satisfactory progress.
 If a grade of "C-" or lower is earned, the student must repeat the course.

-Students in the BFA in Acting for Film, Television or Theatre program must pass the sophomore review to remain in good standing in the major.
+Students in the BFA in Acting for Film, Television and Theatre program must pass the sophomore review to remain in good standing in the major.

 Required Courses: